 One hiking entrance to Cerro El Volador is located 10 minutes from the Estadio metro station or a 25-minute walk from the Laureles neighborhood.
 On the other side of the hill in Robledo is the main entrance to the park with a paved road up the hill.

-Also, all taxi and Uber drivers in the city will know were Cerro El Volador is located.
+Also, all taxi drivers in the city will know were Cerro El Volador is located.

 Comuna 13 is today known for its graffiti and street arts which attract tourists every day.
 But the location of Comuna 13, up the western hills of Medellín, also makes it a viable contender for one of Medellín’s best look out points.